The Biggest Blockchain Trends to Follow in 2022 and Beyond

 STOs: tokenization of bonds on the rise

-STOs, Security Token Offerings, are not a new phenomenon in the crypto space, but they have received a lot of attention this year.
-According to the Security Token Market Report, the total security token market cap in March 2021 was over $613 million with monthly growth of 21.64%.
+STOs, Security Token Offerings, are not a new phenomenon in the crypto space, but they have received a lot of attention in 2023.
+As of October 25, the total security token market cap stood at $17,1 billion.
+Regarding tokenization overall, projections indicate a surge from $2.74 billion in 2022 to $18.50 billion by 2032, marking a remarkable growth trajectory.

 STOs represent an efficient and regulated way to invest and raise capital, and all the processes are recorded on the blockchain.
 Security tokens are cryptographic tokens that are backed by assets like bonds, corporate stocks, real estate, and even cars.
 They are subject to securities laws and regulations and are considered to be investments.